ahmetson/config-lib/README.md

 ### Yaml
 The service meta is defined in the `service` package.

-The meta is stored as the yaml files.
+In the developer context, the meta is stored as the yaml files.
 The yaml file operations are stored in the `app` package.